The ZZ Plant – Zamioculcas zamiifolia one very popular foliage plant is used in homes and offices around the world.

 The ZZ Plant Not New

-I grew Zamioculcas zamiifolia 35 years ago but wasn’t smart enough to introduce it :).
+I grew Zamioculcas zamiifolia 35 years ago but wasn’t smart enough to introduce or grow it on a large scale :).

 How Poisonous Is The ZZ Plant?